-Tip: Read the signs.
+Networking Tip: Read the signs.
 If you head to the lunch room and someone is sitting at a table with their nose in a book, that’s probably their private time.
 If you sit next to someone and start to chat, read their response.
-You’ll know quickly if they welcome the conversation.
+You’ll know quickly if they welcome the conversation or not.

-This one might be the easiest networking tip of all.
+This might be the easiest networking tip of all.
 New co-workers are typically excited to meet others and get some guidance.
-Right off the bat you have expertise that can help them simply by having been there longer.
-It may be nothing more than telling them which floor has the best coffee or what quirks the copy machine has, but it’s expertise nonetheless.
-You could even go the extra mile and offer to take them out to lunch some day soon.
+Right off the bat, you have the expertise that can help them simply by being there longer.
+It may be nothing more than telling them which floor has the best coffee, or what quirks the copy machine has, but it’s expertise nonetheless.
+You could even go the extra mile and offer to take them out to lunch someday soon.

 While your new co-worker may be new to your office, remember that they also have valuable experiences.
 That’s why they got hired, right?
 Be sure to ask them about their background.
-You may discover common interests or that your new colleague has expertise in an area you really want to learn more about.
-Great!
-Now you have a new business connection.
+You may discover common interests, or that your new colleague has expertise in an area you really want to learn more about.

-Every office has them.
-Email blasts that invite you to the third floor for a going away party or an invitation to be on a volunteering committee.
+Every office has email blasts that invite you to the third floor for a going away party, invitations to be on a volunteer committee, or something along those lines.
 It’s very easy to roll your eyes and think, “Ugh.
-No thank you.”
-If you really want to meet people in your office and connect with them, tell yourself that you’ll accept the next email invite that comes through.
+No thank you,” but if you really want to meet people in your office and connect with them, tell yourself that you’ll accept the next email invite that comes through.

-What about the after work happy hour?
-You may not want to deal with work people after work, but this can be a great opportunity to really get to know people.
-Outside the office they’re more likely to talk about what they really like, and don’t like, about their careers.
+What about the after-work happy hour?
+You may not want to deal with co-workers after work, but this can be a great opportunity to really get to know people.
+Outside the office, they’re more likely to talk about what they really like and don’t like, about their careers.
 The key is to stop looking at office invites as unwanted obligations and look at them, instead, as opportunities.

-Tip: When you look at their page, scroll down and look at the right hand side where it says “In Common with Jane Doe.”
-This tips you off to people and skills that the two of you share.
+Networking Tip: When you look at their page, scroll down and look at the right-hand side where it says “In Common with Jane Doe.”
+This tips you off to the people and skills that the two of you share.
 Sometimes the connections will surprise you.

-Business networking is a lot more than just shaking hands, making introductions, and handing out business cards to strangers.
-It’s making connections to people.
-A lot of people.
+Networking is a lot more than just shaking hands, making introductions, and handing out business cards to strangers.
+It’s making real connections to people, a lot of people.
 So doesn’t it make sense to have strong connections to the people within your own organization?
 Whether you’re looking to get ahead within your company or keeping your eyes open for opportunities outside your current employer, you have the most valuable resources surrounding you on a daily basis.
 Take a few moments to help yourself by saying hi and networking with your current co-workers.